jamasten/AvdScalingTool/README.md

 # Azure Virtual Desktop Scaling Tool

-This solution is a modernized version of the tool provided in the [AVD documentation](https://docs.microsoft.com/azure/virtual-desktop/set-up-scaling-script) and is contained in one deployment.
-The Automation Account uses a System Assigned Identity with Contributor rights on the AVD resource groups, reducing the scope of permissions.
+This solution is a modernized version of the Scaling Tool provided in the [AVD documentation](https://docs.microsoft.com/azure/virtual-desktop/set-up-scaling-script) and is contained in one deployment.
+The Automation Account uses a System Assigned Identity with Contributor rights on the AVD resource groups, reducing the scope of given permissions.
 The following resources are deployed with this solution:

 * Automation Account
   * Runbook